 Last year, we celebrated Mother’s Day with a post on The Top 15 Quotes About Mothers

 This year, I decided to list the 15 most memorable mothers from the books I’ve read.
 I hope some of them inspire you to create memorable mothers in the books you write.
-Please add your choices in the comments section below.

 The Most Remarkable Mothers